 Evidence concludes in Kyle Rittenhouse murder trial

-KENOSHA, Wis. — Testimony has concluded in the Kyle Rittenhouse murder trial, bringing a case that has been a flashpoint in the national debate over gun rights and racial inequities close to its end.
+KENOSHA, Wis. — Testimony concluded in the Kyle Rittenhouse murder trial Thursday, bringing a case that has been a flashpoint in the national debate over gun rights and racial inequities close to its end.

 In August 2020, Rittenhouse — a 17-year-old from Antioch, Illinois — crossed state lines and volunteered to patrol downtown Kenosha amid turmoil surrounding the shooting of Jacob Blake, a Black man, by a white police officer.
 Carrying an AR-15-style rifle that police say a friend illegally purchased for him, Rittenhouse fatally shot two people and injured a third.